cloudevents/sdk-csharp/README.md

 - Contact for additional information: Clemens Vasters (`@Clemens Vasters` on slack).

+The C# SDK welcomes community contributions; see the [contributing document](CONTRIBUTING.md) for more details.

-Each SDK may have its own unique processes, tooling and guidelines, common governance related material can be found in the [CloudEvents `docs`](https://github.com/cloudevents/spec/tree/main/docs) directory.
+Each SDK may have its own unique processes, tooling and guidelines.
+Common governance related material can be found in the [CloudEvents `docs`](https://github.com/cloudevents/spec/tree/main/docs) directory.
 In particular, in there you will find information concerning how SDK projects are [managed](https://github.com/cloudevents/spec/blob/main/docs/SDK-GOVERNANCE.md), [guidelines](https://github.com/cloudevents/spec/blob/main/docs/SDK-maintainer-guidelines.md) for how PR reviews and approval, and our